Stroke and Cerebrovascular

 There are two primary surgical treatments for a cerebral aneurysm:

-Clipping, where the neurosurgeon removes part of the skull, exposing the aneurysm, and places a metal clip across the neck of the aneurysm to prevent blood flow into the aneurysm sac.
+Microsurgical Clipping, where the neurosurgeon removes part of the skull, exposing the aneurysm, and places a titanium clip across the neck of the aneurysm to prevent blood flow into the aneurysm.

-Coiling, a minimally invasive endovascular technique, where a catheter is advanced from a blood vessel in the groin up into the blood vessels in the brain, and tiny platinum coils are then advanced through the catheter into the aneurysm to fill it and prevent rupture.
+Endovascular surgery, a minimally invasive technique, where a catheter is advanced from a blood vessel in the wrist or groin up into the blood vessels in the brain.
+This catheter provides access for additional devices (stents, coils, flow diverters) to treat the aneurysm from inside the artery to prevent rupture.

 Intracerebral Hemorrhage

-Intracerebral hemorrhage (ICH) is relatively common, often related to hypertension.
+Intracerebral hemorrhage (ICH) is a severe form of bleeding stroke, often related to hypertension.
 Neurosurgeons at UVA are involved in the care of all patients admitted with ICH.
-Acute treatment in the intensive care unit is aimed at stabilization, and subsequent subacute and chronic treatment is undertaken for rehabilitation and treatment of underlying disorders.
-Patients are managed by aggressive medical treatment and with surgery in selected instances in which patients become refractory to medical management.
+Acute treatment in the intensive care unit is aimed at stabilization, while surgical evacuation of the hemorrhage is needed to reduce brain pressure and further damage to the surrounding tissue in select patients.
+Subsequent subacute and chronic treatment is undertaken for rehabilitation and treatment of underlying disorders.

 Vascular Malformations

-Comprehensive management of patients harboring AVMs involves three main therapeutic modalities: endovascular therapy, microsurgery and stereotactic radiosurgery.
+Comprehensive management of patients harboring AVMs involves three main therapeutic modalities: endovascular surgery, microsurgery and stereotactic radiosurgery.
 UVA excels at all three, including extensive experience with radiosurgical treatment of AVMs with its Gamma Knife.
+This comprehensive care extends to the management of spinal vascular malformations and CSF-venous fistulas as well.

 To learn more about AVMs and Cavernous Malformations, click here.